Private Information Handling Quick Reference Table

 This guide describes the dangers you face as a user of these websites, and provides tips on the safe use of social networking and blogging services.

 Dangers of Social Networking

 Many computer criminals uses these sites to distribute viruses and malware, to find private information people have posted publicly, and to find targets for phishing/social engineering schemes.
-Below is a short list of users who may be using the same sites as... ...
+Below is a short list of users who may be using... ...

 Although online scams and malware have reached epidemic proportions, they are not the only way criminals can steal identities.
 Discarded bank statements, receipts, bills, etc. are also great sources for identity thieves.
-The Federal Trade Commission's Identity Theft page provides more information on the different methods... ...
+The Federal Trade Commission's Identity Theft page provides more information on the... ...